 Our Adventure Team Challenge Colorado registration and fundraising site uses coding cookies to remember previous visitors, so if you discover you are running into difficulties in registering online (or are having problems in donating to a rider), try clearing your Internet browser memory and cache.
 In most browsers, you can clear the history through the browser’s “Tools” or “Options” tab.
 Alternately, if you have more than one browser available on your computer, try using your alternate browser.
 This often happens when two or more participants use a single computer to register.

-World T.E.A.M. requires that all participants meet or exceed their listed minimum fundraising commitment by August 30.
+World T.E.A.M. requires that all participants meet or exceed their category fundraising commitment by August 30.
 If you have not met your commitment, your credit card account on file will be charged the remaining amount.
 This charge date will be in the weeks following the conclusion of the Adventure Team Challenge Colorado.

 Many teams work together at Adventure Team Challenge Colorado to organize combined fundraising events in support of their team members.
 These include happy hours at local restaurants, comedy fundraisers, and more.
 For potential ideas and strategies, please visit our fundraising page.
 In addition to helpful forms for downloading and printing, you will also find a selection of tips and ideas for group and individual fundraising.